criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/AnalyticsApi.md

 /preview/marketing-solutions/marketplace-performance-outcomes/stats/realtime-reports/export

-This endpoint is subject to specific rate limits.
+This endpoint is subject to specific rate limits.  &lt;br /&gt;  This endpoint is subject to specific rate limits.

 ### Example